 Drilling a water well on your property can be a big investment, but is well worth the expense.
 The cost of drilling a water well can also vary depending on where you live.
-So how do you decide if the cost of your drilling project is reasonable?
-To make an informed assessment, it helps to understand the various factors that influence the cost of drilling the well.
+Below are a number of factors that must be considering when quoting for a well.

 Each location is unique and requires different drilling depths to reach the water supply.
 The deeper the well, the higher the cost of drilling!

 Different soil types require different drilling techniques and equipment.
 Hard rock, such as granite, can be very difficult to drill.
 Other types such as clay and limestone are easier to drill through.
-To drill into unconsolidated sediments, such as gravel or sand, the casing must be used to keep the well from collapsing.
+To drill into unconsolidated sediments, such as gravel or sand, surface casing may be used to keep the well from collapsing.

 There are different advantages to using the various options available for well casings.
-PVC pipes are commonly used and are often a cost-effective option.
-Steel pipes are a costly option and tend to rust over time.
+PVC pipe is commonly used and is a cost-effective option.
 We recommend PVC pipe for the standard household setup.

 Once the well is drilled, there are additional costs to complete it and make it operational.
 Generally, this includes a pump & water tank, the cost varies on the size of the tank and horsepower of the pump.
-The average homes has a 120-gallon tank with a 1 HP pump.
+Our standard set up has a 120-gallon tank with a 1 HP pump.
 We will guide you to the right setup to meet your needs for your home or business!

 Contact us today and let us dicuss your options for investing in your own Water Well System!